 To create a slope

-- To create three additional copies your elevation line, spaced exactly 6" apart, select your elevation line and select Multiple Copy , then Multiple Copy Interval .
-Set the General Objects Primary Offset to 6" and press OK.
+- To create three additional copies of your elevation line, spaced exactly 6" apart, select your elevation line and select the Multiple Copy edit button, then select the Multiple Copy Interval option to open the Multiple Copy dialog.
+Set the General Objects Primary Offset value to 6" and press OK.

 - Click and drag the elevation line until you have a series of elevation lines.

-- Select each elevation line, click Open Object , set the Elevation to the desired height and press OK.
+- Select each elevation line, click the Open Object edit button, and set the Elevation to the desired height and press OK.

 - Repeat this last step until you have set the heights of each line.